LydiaStefanova-NOAA/CompareRunsRT/README.md

 \#domain="ocn"; file="ocn"; extn="_2013_04_01_03.nc"  # use this for oceanic ocn_2013_04_01_03.nc files
 \#domain="ice"; file="ice"; extn="h_06h.2013-04-11-00000.nc"  # use this for ice iceh_06h.2013-04-11-00000.nc files

-varmin and varmax specify the number of the first and last variable of interest in the netcdf
+varmin and varmax specify the number of the first and last variable of interest in the netcdf (for runcompare.sh) varlist specifies the names of variables to be compared (for limited.sh)

 Executing the script will:
     1) update the parameters in param.F90